 The College strives to create an accessible learning experience for all students.
-Disability Support Services (DSS) are available to any student enrolled at Northern Pennsylvania Regional College who is seeking accommodations for equitable educational access.
+Disability support services (DSS) are available to any student enrolled at Northern Pennsylvania Regional College who is seeking accommodations for equitable educational access.
 DSS provides supports for students on a case-by-case basis in compliance with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and the ADA Amendments Act of 2008.
 Students seeking accommodations do so by filling out and submitting an Accommodations Request Form.
+Students may access this form on the NPRC website, or the Get Help links in D2L.
 Once this form is received, a meeting will be scheduled with the student by a DSS staff member.
 At this meeting, the student will discuss with the staff member the disability(ies) for which they are requesting accommodations and the specific accommodations they would like to receive.
 Should the staff member discover that ADA documentation is needed to evaluate a request, the student must provide the College with the appropriate forms at this meeting.